zenml-io/zenml/docs/book/how-to/stack-deployment/README.md

 For deploying a full stack, use the `zenml stack deploy` command.
 See the [stack deployment](deploy-a-stack-using-mlstacks.md) page for more details of which cloud providers and stack components are supported.

-## How does `mlstacks` work?

-MLStacks is built around the concept of a stack specification.
-A stack specification is a YAML file that describes the stack and includes references to component specification files.
-A component specification is a YAML file that describes a component.
-(Currently all deployments of components (in various combinations) must be defined within the context of a stack.)

-ZenML handles the creation of stack specifications for you when you run one of the `deploy` subcommands using the CLI.
-A valid specification is generated and used by `mlstacks` to deploy your stack using Terraform.
-The Terraform definitions and state are stored in your global configuration directory along with any state files generated while deploying your stack.

-Your configuration directory could be in a number of different places depending on your operating system, but read more about it in the [Click docs](https://click.palletsprojects.com/en/8.1.x/api/#click.get\_app\_dir) to see which location applies to your situation.

 <table data-view="cards"><thead><tr><th></th><th></th><th data-hidden data-card-target data-type="content-ref"></th></tr></thead><tbody><tr><td><mark style="color:purple;"><strong>Deploy a cloud stack easily</strong></mark></td><td>Individually deploying different stack components.</td><td><a href="deploy-a-stack-component.md">deploy-a-stack-component.md</a></td></tr><tr><td><mark style="color:purple;"><strong>Deploy a stack with multiple components using mlstacks</strong></mark></td><td>Deploying an entire stack with ZenML's `mlstacks` package.</td><td><a href="../../how-to/stack-deployment/deploy-a-stack-using-mlstacks.md">../../how-to/stack-deployment/deploy-a-stack-using-mlstacks.md</a></td></tr><tr><td><mark style="color:purple;"><strong>Contribute new components or flavors</strong></mark></td><td>Creating your custom stack component solutions.</td><td><a href="../../../../CONTRIBUTING.md">CONTRIBUTING.md</a></td></tr></tbody></table>